Lesterpaintstheworld/proof-of-agent-work/documentation/medium-article.md

 Your journey into the AI economy starts here.
 Join our thriving community:

 🌐 Website: universalbasiccompute.ai
-💬 Discord: discord.gg/universalbasiccompute
+💬 Telegram: t.me/ubc_portal
-🐦 Twitter: @UBCompute
+🐦 Twitter: @UBC4ai
-📚 GitHub: github.com/UniversalBasicCompute
+📚 GitHub: github.com/Lesterpaintstheworld

 Together, we're not just building infrastructure - we're creating the foundation for the next evolution of artificial intelligence.